Jareechang/ecs-nextjs/README.md

 **Description:**

-The continous delivery is using leveraging codedeploy to perform a time based blue-green canary.
+The continous delivery is leveraging codedeploy to perform a time based blue-green canary.

 **Time Interval:** 10 minutes
 **Percentage:** 25%